sungnga/react-revents/README.md

     }
     ```
   - In the 'Join the event' Button element:
-    - For onClicke event handler, call the handleUserJoinEvent method and it doesn't take any arguments
+    - For onClick event handler, call the handleUserJoinEvent method and it doesn't take any arguments
     - Add the loading property and set it to loading state
     ```javascript
     <Button